-So if you don’t have sweet tooth you can still have a wonderful time over the three days:
+So, even if you don’t have sweet tooth you can still have a wonderful time over the three days:

-- sip wine, pálinka, or whiskey,
+Sip wine, pálinka, or whiskey,

-- or if you’re health conscious you can drink fresh fruit smoothies by the Veggie Raw Vegan Bistro (Veggie Nyers Vegán Bisztró they offer free tastings each day at 18.00, look for stand No. 30).
+If you’re health conscious you can drink fresh fruit smoothies by the Veggie Raw Vegan Bistro (Veggie Nyers Vegán Bisztró they offer free tastings each day at 18.00, look for stand No. 30).

 - Marangona (Bimbó utca 2., Buda, district II.) – a spacious, romantic dessert shop in Buda (tram 4, 6, Széna tér stop) with delicious cakes, desserts, biscuits, ice cream in summer.

 - Desszert.
 Neked (Paulay Ede u.
 17., district VI.) – another great cake shop, this one is in Pest in a street running parallel with Andrássy Avenue.
 French-style cakes and desserts are their specialties.

 - Pataki Confectionery from Érd town south of Budapest – marvellous traditional as well as more new wave cakes, and ice cream.